-Clinical teaching is carried on in an in-patient type of setting.
+Clinical teaching occurs in both in-patient and out-patient settings.
 Student activities are directed by salaried and volunteer members of the faculty and the activities of students are integrated as part of the patient care team.
 Organized didactic sessions are programmed as necessary to ensure that a given body of knowledge is transmitted.

 MIM 60433-Introduction to Medicine: Through a combination of didactic presentations and preceptorial clinical sessions the student will be introduced to the techniques utilized in obtaining a history, performing a physical examination, and organizing a medical record.
-MIM 71217-Junior Clerkship: Internal Medicine: This course serves as an introduction to the broad field of internal medicine.
+MIM 71217-Junior Clerkship; Internal Medicine: This eight week course serves as an introduction to the broad field of internal medicine.
 Students will be expected to develop the ability to study a patient in an organized way utilizing historical and physical data to generate logical diagnostic possibilities which can then be tested by appropriate tests or procedures.
 While it is desirable for the student to learn some principles of therapy, emphasis is placed upon rational and accurate diagnosis.
 MIM 80618-Senior Medicine Clerkship: Students will spend one month on an inpatient medical service.
 Their clinical responsibilities will vary commensurate with the abilities they have developed during the previous experience in medicine.